Login or Register to make a submission.

 By submitting the manuscript, authors do not give up copyright.
 Instead, authors of manuscripts accepted for publication will be asked to sign a Licence to Publish agreement whereby they grant to the publisher exclusive licence to publish their article in print and online in accordance with the Creative Commons Attribution 4.0 International (CC-BY 4.0) licence.

 No charge will be imposed on the authors for publication.
 Exceptions may apply for authors who withdraw their manuscripts after extensive editing and acceptance for publication to cover editing services.
+We are convinced that the results of all research must benefit humanity, in its entirety without borders or discrimination, by serving society universally.

 Offprints

 The corresponding author will be provided with a PDF file of the article via web link and receive one free copy of the journal by regular post.
-A PDF of each article is available without charge online at: https://sciendo.com/journal/ AIHT and https://hrcak.srce.hr/aiht.
+A PDF of each article is available without charge online at: https://sciendo.com/journal/AIHT and https://hrcak.srce.hr/aiht.

 Corrections and retractions